bugameG/Sales-report-automation/README.md

 ### Putting it all together
 The `sales_Automation.R` script is the backbone of this project.
 It imports the cleaned sales data, renders the reports and emails them.
 The last two tasks are executed within two `for` loops whosw counters are `select_yr` and `select_month` that capture all the months within the years.

+These tasks are executed within the loops:

+- The parameterised reports are rendered with respect to the parameter values in the set working directory
+- Drafting and sending of emails with the report(s) attached
+- Creation of new folders tha store monthly reports as per their respective years
+- Relocation of sales reports from the working directory to their designated annual folder

+### Challenges encountered
+Execution of this project was not short of challenges.
+Here are some of the challenges I faced and how they were resolved.

+Quarto debugging
+*****
+I run into numerous bugs while attempting to use Quarto for rendering the sales reports.
+95% of them involved caching issues on the parameterised .qmd version of `sales.Rmd`.
+The ggplot bar graphs were the most affected by this.
+On inspection of the rendered reports, all of them had data on `December 2016`.
+I therefore switched to RMarkdown and the caching problems were solved.

+Email credentials
+*****
+The blastula library offered great help in drafting and sending emails via R. However, my email credentials were at risk of exposure within the rendering script.
+As a solution the `keyring` package came to my rescue and handled the SMTP encryption that ensured my email details were not exposed at the expense of this project.

+## Conclusion
+I would first like to thank Dr. Thomas Mawora for his valued contribution to this project.
+He led me to investigate on RMarkdown/Quarto automation in R.
+A few months later and here we are!
+The Sales-automation project is now complete.
+In colclusion ,automation is possible and fun in R!